Vintage Levi's Value 2026: What Your Old Jeans Are Actually Worth

 Era is the dominant factor.
 Older pairs from the Big E and small e eras are always worth more than care tag era pairs, regardless of condition.

 Condition matters significantly.
 Pairs without holes, stains, or alterations (like a shortened hem or patched knees) command the highest prices.
 That said, the vintage denim market is more forgiving of wear than most other vintage clothing categories.
-Natural fading and light distressing from actual wear can actually increase desirability -- collectors call this "character."
+Natural fading and light distressing from actual wear can actually increase desirability.
+Collectors call this "character."

 Size has a surprising impact on value.
 Waist sizes 28 through 32 command premiums because they fit the fashion-forward buyers who drive much of the vintage denim market.
 Larger sizes (36+) typically sell for less unless the pair has exceptional age or rarity.